Our Dedication To Exceeding Quality Compliance & Standards

 GEO has had a long-standing partnership with U.S. Immigration and Customs Enforcement (ICE) and its predecessor agency, the Immigration and Naturalization Service that dates back to mid-1980s with the opening of GEO’s Aurora ICE Processing Center.

 GEO’s immigration facilities adhere to strict contractual requirements set by ICE, and the agency employs several full-time, on-site contract monitors who have a physical presence at each of GEO’s facilities.
 Additionally, GEO’s facilities provide office space for ICE personnel, immigration attorneys, immigration court judges, non-governmental organizations, and other constituent groups who have unfettered access to each facility.

 All of GEO’s residential facilities under direct contract with ICE are audited and inspected by the agency on a routine and unannounced basis.
-GEO’s facilities are also independently accredited by the American Correctional Association, which is widely recognized as the foremost independent corrections and detention accreditation agency in the United States.
+GEO’s facilities are also independently accredited by the American Correctional Association.

 GEO’s immigration facilities are reviewed by independent accreditation entities including the American Correctional Association (ACA) and the National Commission on Correctional Health Care.
 During the most recent accreditation audits conducted by the American Correctional Association, which reviews more than 529 independent standards, GEO’s facilities achieved average accreditation scores in excess of 99.5%.